ralqadri/unagi/README.md

   - [ ] time outs
 - [ ] maybe switch to a cron job for deleting downloaded files since deleting files can fail on download.go rn
 - [ ] a better way to fetch the title of the stream (and potentially for stuff that are also "success" and "redirect" responses)
+- [ ] use [gobalt](https://github.com/lostdusty/gobalt) instead to provide a cleaner way to use the cobalt api